jeomin12/MyClean-/user_stories/user_story_13_FavouriteCleaner.md

 ## Assumptions (if any):

 ## Description:
-Version 1 : I want to book appointment for certain cleaner.
+I want to give ratings and thus find the favourite cleaner.

 ## Tasks, see chapter 4.